Welcome to Year 3's class page!

 The children will be working hard on developing their writing skills using lots of different stories, animated clips, drama and discussion to stimulate ideas.
 They will have opportunities to discuss, read and write during lessons in class daily.
 We will be working on developing the children's confidence with editing and improving their own writing in year 3.

-Throughout Summer term, we will be developing our number fluency and our understanding of number to help us to solve calculations using each of the four operations.
-We will be working on developing our understanding of fractions and statistics.
-We will also spend a lot of time practising our 4 times tables.
+Throughout Autumn term, we will be developing our number fluency and our understanding of number to help us to solve calculations using each of the four operations.
+We will also spend a lot of time practising our times tables.

 Remember Year 3 - continue with your times tables practice outside of school (with particular focus on 3x, 4x and 9x)

 If you have any questions or would like to know more about what the children are learning in class, don't hesitate to come and see us.